-Released in 1986, coinciding with the franchise’s twentieth anniversary, Star Trek IV: The Voyage Home remains the most successful of the Star Trek feature films.
+Released in 1986, coinciding with the franchise’s twentieth anniversary, The Voyage Home remains the most successful of the Star Trek feature films.

-Early in the planning stage with producer Harve Bennett, Nimoy had decided, “no dying, no fist fighting, no shooting, no photon torpedoes, no phaser blasts, no stereotypical ‘bad guy’.”
+Early in the planning stage with Producer Harve Bennett, Nimoy had decided, “no dying, no fist fighting, no shooting, no photon torpedoes, no phaser blasts, no stereotypical ‘bad guy’.”

 I wanted people to really have a great time watching this film, to really sit back, lose themselves and enjoy it.
 That was the main goal.
 And if somewhere in the mix we lobbed a couple of bigger ideas at them, well, then that would be even better.

 Nimoy told Cinefantastique in June 1987 that the first idea was to return the Enterprise crew to the Stone Age.
 The next idea was traveling back in time to 1890s.
 But the team quickly decided that the then-present day (1986) provided the greatest opportunities for fun, as the twenty-third-century characters would collide with contemporary life on Earth.